I Was a Mail Carrier for 20+ Years—Here’s What I Know About You

 Postal workers on foot often carry pepper spray in their bags to deal with aggressive dogs so they are highly aware of any pups along their route and they notice when a new one shows up.
 “Sometimes I’ll hear barking where there wasn’t any before or I’ll see a new ‘beware of dog’ sign,” Nigel says.
 “Every once in a while someone will bring the dog out to meet me so we can be on friendly terms.
 I love that.
 It makes my whole day.
 Honestly, I’m more worried about running into bad people than bad dogs.”
 Find out the real reason some dogs seem to hate mail carriers.

 You have a kid graduating from high school

 High school seniors may be the one group that gets more mail than pregnant women.
 Colleges from around the country send large, glossy flyers advertising their programs to prospective freshmen.
 “I didn’t go to college so when I see those come through for a kid, I am excited for them,” Jeff says.
 Other tip-offs you’ve got a high school senior are signs in your front yard, writing or decorations on your car, and balloons or signs for grad parties, he adds.
-Thinking of sending a recent grad a card?
-Get ideas from these inspirational graduation quotes.

 You’re having an affair

 When you work the same route day after day you get used to what’s normal in the neighborhood—and what’s not, Nigel says.
 “There have been times I’ve suspected someone’s cheating because I’ll see people kind of sneaking around or looking guilty,” he says, adding that he’s called the police before because he wasn’t sure if the person was a lover or a burglar.
 “I also see a lot when you answer the door to accept delivery of a package, and sometimes I can tell I’m not the man they were expecting to see at that moment,” he says.